Quincy Quarries Rock Climbing

 There are interesting structures nearby from the Granite Railway Incline.
 There is a monument located for the Granite Railway Quarry.
 Portion of Railroad bed terminus located at Bunker Hill Lane (nation's first industrial railroad).
 Some foundational remains of quarry structures include several small powder magazine and the nearby stone-walled, roofless shell of the Quincy owned Lyons Turning Mill.
 A spider watertower and two microwave towers are nearby.

 By car: Southeast of Boston, go on Route 3/I-93 South or the Southeast Expressway to exit 8 and the Furnace Brook Parkway, go Southeast on Williard, head West immediately along Riccuti Drive.
 Park.
 There have been multiple sites for parking over the years.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Quincy Quarries:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Quincy Quarries: